 This highly sought after course prepares students for the planning, design, implementation, management and maintenance of wired and wireless computer networks.
 MIT Sydney's course is at the cutting edge of computer systems technology enabling students to learn the latest principles and concepts in networking, as well as the planning, analysis and application of the latest technologies to provide network services.
 Students will use the latest technology to understand and apply theory and knowledge around platform technologies and multimedia systems.
 Students can also choose to major in cyber security, which has been designed specifically to respond to market needs.
 As malware and cybercrime become more sophisticated more cyber security specialists will be required in the years to come.

 MIT Sydney students will graduate job-ready and able to apply their skills in networking and system administration in a professional setting, working independently or as members of a team.
 Together with computer networking, the course emphasises information and communications technology and systems analysis skills and offers a choice of electives in security and management.

-Professional recognition: B Networking is accredited by the Tertiary Education Quality and Standards Authority.
-This course was accredited at the professional level by the Australian Computer Society (ACS) for the period 2013-2016.
+Bachelor of Networking is accredited by the Tertiary Education Quality and Standards Authority.
+This course is accredited at the professional level by the Australian Computer Society.

 Refer to the MIT general admission criteria.

 Use all ATAR profile data as a guide only; it provides a broad overview of the ATARs and selection ranks of previous Year 12 students admitted into that course.
 ATARs and selection ranks required for entry in 2020 may be different.
 If you are unsure about including a course among your preferences, contact the relevant institution.

 Abbreviations– = data is not available.

 Courses are added and cancelled throughout the admissions year and course details are subject to change.
 Check the UAC course search regularly.